 Dynamic operation characteristics are defined as the number of operations executed by each behavior during simulation.
-Note that in the presence of recursive function calls, dynamic operation characteristics need to be computed by solving a set of linear equations details of which are omitted due to space reasons [4].
+Note that in the presence of recursive function calls, dynamic operation characteristics need to be computed by solving a set of linear equations details of which are omitted due to space reasons [3].
 Dynamic operations represent the computational complexity in the system which is related to performance issues.
-By identifying the most complex behaviors, they can point the exploration.
+By identifying the most complex behaviors, they can point the exploration to the most critical aspects and the best candidates for optimization.
 Furthermore, the mix of operations in all or parts of the system can be used to determine the type of processor used for implementation, e.g. a DSP with a hardware multiplier for multiplication-intensive behaviors.